nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_04.md

 ## Do You Know?
 (Pre-Chapter Knowledge Check)

-1. Why is the `this` parameter known as the function _context_?
+1. Why is the `this` parameter known as the _function context_?

     - The `this` parameter is known as the _function context_ because it is used to refer to the object on which the function is being invoked upon; for example, if we call a method on an array (`array.push()`), the `this` parameter would refer to the array on which the `.push()` method was called upon.

-2. What's the difference between a function and a method?
+2. What's the difference between a _function_ and a _method_?

-    - A function is a stand-alone object, whereas a method is a function which is _a property of an object_.
+    - A _function_ is a stand-alone object, whereas a _method_ is a function which is _a property of an object_.

 3. What would happen if a constructor function explicitly returned an object?